SITEMAP UPDATES ABOUT

 :: Copying Syllabus PreviousNext

 In most software, such as Word, the only difference between 'copying' and 'moving' is that when you move something the original is deleted.
-When copying the original is left as it was.
+When copying the original remains.
 In Excel there is a significant difference.

 The difference is that when you 'move' the addresses in the formula change so that they are at the same relative position.
 The example below illustrates this: